Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

-Tailwind handles most animations through utilities (animate-slide-in), and arbitrary values ([animation:slideIn_0.3s_ease-out]) cover edge cases.
-But once you're writing arbitrary values frequently, you've lost Tailwind's readability advantage — at that point, you're writing CSS with extra steps.
+Tailwind handles most animations through utilities, and arbitrary values cover edge cases.
+But once you're writing [animation:slideIn_0.3s_ease-out] frequently, you've lost Tailwind's readability advantage — at that point you're writing CSS with extra steps.

-- Startups and MVPs where speed matters more than pixel-perfect custom design
+- Startups and MVPs where shipping speed beats pixel perfection

-- Teams with mixed CSS skill levels — Tailwind's utility classes are easier to learn than mastering CSS layout
+- Teams with mixed CSS skill levels — utility classes are easier to pick up than mastering layout

-- Projects with a strong design system that maps well to Tailwind's constraint-based approach
+- Strong design systems that map well to Tailwind's constraint-based approach

-- Content-heavy sites (blogs, marketing pages, dashboards) where you're composing from a consistent set of patterns
+- Content sites (blogs, marketing, dashboards) built from consistent patterns

 - Large, long-lived codebases where you want zero framework lock-in

-- Teams with strong CSS expertise who find utility classes limiting
+- Teams with strong CSS chops who find utilities limiting

-- Projects with complex, bespoke animations or interactions that push beyond utility classes
+- Complex bespoke animations that push beyond utility classes

-- Migrating from existing CSS — CSS Modules are the smallest conceptual leap from traditional stylesheets
+- Migrating from existing CSS — smallest conceptual leap

 import styles from './Dashboard.module.css';